 Located in the Dupont Circle neighborhood of Washington, we have a unique presence in the nation's capital.
 The Maxwell School recently entered into a new, far-reaching collaboration with a major Washington, D.C., think tank, the Center for Strategic and International Studies (CSIS).
 The collaboration creates new and enhanced opportunities for education, research, and career development — while also strengthening Maxwell's presence in the nation's capital.

 Students enrolled in the undergraduate program will be assigned to one of our multiple-occupancy apartment units.
-Undergraduates who have relatives in the DC are allowed to opt out of the provided DC housing.
-(Please note the stipulations on our application relevant to housing).
+Undergraduates who have relatives in the DC area allowed to opt out of the provided DC housing (please note the stipulations on our application

-The Calvert House apartments are two (shared) bedroom, two bathroom units and one (shared) bedroom, one bathroom unit.
+The Calvert House apartments are shared, double-occupancy two-bedroom, two-bathroom units; this means two people in each bedroom.
 All apartments have been recently rennovated and are fully furnished.
-The housing fee includes all utilities, local TV, and wireless internet service.
+The housing fee includes all utilities, local TV, and wireless